-Art is housed in five facilities on campus including our newest $40 million building with state-of-the-art studios, lecture halls, galleries, and visual resource center, the Georgia Museum of Art, School of Music, Performing Arts Center, a new ceramics building and coming soon a building for Jewelry & Metals and Sculpture.
+Art is housed in five facilities on campus including the new $40 million Lamar Dodd building with state-of-the-art studios, lecture halls, galleries, and visual resource center, as well as separate buildings for Interior Design, Jewelry & Metals, Ceramics, and Sculpture.

-Contact the Lamar Dodd Art School at email@example.com for a visit and tour of the School of Art facilities.
+Contact Alison Piazza of the Lamar Dodd Art School at firstname.lastname@example.org for a visit and tour of the School of Art facilities.

 The Franklin College of Arts & Sciences, named in honor of Benjamin Franklin, is the oldest, largest and most academically diverse college on the UGA campus.
 The college is comprised of 30 departments in five divisions including Fine Arts, Social Sciences, Biological Sciences, Physical and Mathematical Sciences, and Humanities.
 Franklin College holds the top five most popular majors at UGA: biology, psychology, English, art, and history.